Home

 Self- catering Holiday Rental, Static Holiday Caravan Stays, Camping and Touring Pitches, Holiday Park vacation,

-Prices from £14 to £800
+Prices from £20 to £1515

-Voted Best Holiday and Caravan Site in UK 2014, best Family Site in UK 2013 and BEST SMALL SITE IN UK 2012, plus 3 times Regional Winner.
-Our multi award winning Holiday Park in Cornwall offers bungalows, holiday caravans, wigwam glamping cabins and camping/ touring pitches, each set in an area of their own.
-Our beautiful wooded valley is in a truly enviable location, set in the heart of the UNESCIO World Heritage site, approximately half way between St Ives and St Agnes
+Welcome to our Green Tourism Gold Award park.
+Voted Best Holiday and Caravan Site in UK 2023, and rated 4 Pennant Gold AA.
+Our multi award winning Holiday Park in Cornwall offers bungalows, holiday caravans, wigwam glamping cabins and camping/ touring pitches.
+Nestled in a beautiful wooded valley, set in the heart of the UNESCIO World Heritage site, approximately half way between St Ives and St Agnes.

 Tehidy Holiday Park has Limited Disabled Facilities, please call 01209 216489 for details.